jupyterhub/jupyterhub/docs/source/reference/server-api.md

 ## Checking server status

-Requested information about a user includes a `servers` field, which is a dictionary (or dict).
+The requested information about a user includes a `servers` field, which is a dictionary (or dict).

 ```